microbus-io/fabric/README.md

 `Microbus` includes tooling, guides, patterns and best practices that facilitate rapid application development (RAD), thorough testing and pinpoint troubleshooting.
 The greater engineering velocity yields more value delivered to the customer faster.

 * Speed up development with [code generation](./docs/blocks/codegen.md)
-* Run, test and debug an entire solution comprising a multitude of microservices in your [local development](./docs/tech/local-dev.md) environment
+* Run, test and debug an entire solution comprising a multitude of microservices in your [local development](./docs/tech/local-dev.md) machine
 * Observe your system with the help of [distributed tracing](./docs/blocks/distrib-tracing.md), metrics dashboards and logging

 ### Adaptable Deployment Topology